MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_PredictiveTargeting.md

 - **Can I use automated bidding with predictive targeting?**

-  Yes, you can use auto bidding in combination with predictive targeting—this is a best practice.
+  Yes, you can use auto bidding in combination with predictive targetingâ€”this is a best practice.

 - **Can I turn off predictive targeting?**